xpack-dev-tools/aarch64-none-elf-gcc-xpack/README-MAINTAINER.md

 From here it'll be cloned on the production machines.

+### Publish helper

+Publish a new release of the helper and update the reference in `package.json`.

 ### Check for disk space

 Check if the build machines have enough free space and eventually